Apr 14 • Sean Overin

 Beyond the automations, Jane gives you actual numbers on how your practice is performing.
 How many new patients are you seeing?
 What does your retention rate look like?
 Are patients satisfied with the care they are getting?
 Jane's ratings feature pulls that data together so you have something concrete to look at instead of just hoping things are going well.

 You can also pull data to see where your referrals are coming from.
-Is it word of mouth, healthcare providers or somewhere else.
-You can get this information and make strategic decisions on what tactics are working and which ones are not.
+Is it word of mouth, healthcare providers, Google or somewhere else.
+You can get this information, track it on a monthly basis, and start making strategic decisions on what tactics are working and which ones are not for your practice.

 New Patients